syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-JavaScript.md

 # Working with JavaScript

 A JavaScript action allows execution of JavaScript code embedded in the PDF document.
-Essential PDF supports adding JavaScript action to the PDF document in the following:
+Essential&reg; PDF supports adding JavaScript action to the PDF document in the following:

 * Document level JavaScript action
 * JavaScript action to the form fields